rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Experience-API.md

 > If the values change to a certain value, trigger the xAPI call using this observer class.
 > This way, you do not create a dependency of your core functionality to an xAPI connection.

+## xAPI Element Model
+The library uses a custom implementation of the xAPI Standard data elements that can be found [here](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#parttwo).
+The fields in the defined classes correspond closely to the standard itself.
+Each has its own ToJObject() method, which handles conversions to JSON.
+The following elements are used for the implementation:

+### Actor
+The Actor defines who performed the action.
+The class file _Actor.cs_ implements the Actor element.
+It has two fields:
++ **Mbox** - Corresponds to the IRI of the Actor element, which in this implementation corresponds to the format _"mailto:actor@email.com"_.
+The setter of this field makes sure that the field value starts with _"mailto:"_, so that it conforms with the standard.
+This field is required for a valid Actor element.
++ **name** - The name of the actor.
+Optional.

+Additional steps when converting to a JObject (using the ToJObject method):
++ The property **"objectType": "Agent"** is added.

+### Verb
+The Verb defines the action between an Actor and an Object.
+The class file _Verb.cs_ implements the Verb element.
+It has two fields:
++ **id** - Corresponds to the IRI of the Verb element, which must be of the format defined in the standard to be accepted by a LRS.
+The library does not validate conformity to the format.
+Required.
++ **displayLanguageDictionary** - An implementation of the _"display"_ property in the standard.
+Holds <k,v> pairs where the key is the language code and the value is the name of the Verb in that language.
+Optional, the dictionary may be empty.
+When converting to JSON, a name will be added with the default "en-us" language code if none is provided (using the **cutToVerbName** method).

+It also has one notable method:
++ **cutToVerbName(verbID)** - This method can be used to extract the final part of a verb IRI, where the verb name is expected to be.
+E.g. from  'http://test.org/x/y/z/.../verbName', 'verbName' is retrieved.

+Additional steps when converting to a JObject (using the ToJObject method):
++ If the _displayLanguageDictionary_ is empty, a name is extracted from the verb ID using the _cutToVerbName_ method.

+### Object
+The Object defines the thing that was acted on.
+The class file _XApiObject.cs_ implements the Object element.
+The name of the class is in this format as _object_ is a reserved name in C#.
+The class implements the Object **only as an Activity** (objectType = Activity in the standard).
+It has several fields:
++ **id** - Corresponds to the IRI of the Object element, which must be of the format defined in the standard to be accepted by a LRS.
+The library does not validate conformity to the format.
+Required.
++ **nameDisplay** - Dictionary that implements the _name_ language map from the standard.
+Holds <k,v> pairs where the key is the language code and the value is the name of the Object in that language.
+Optional, the dictionary may be empty.
++ **descriptionDisplay** - Dictionary that implements the _description_ language map from the standard.
+Holds <k,v> pairs where the key is the language code and the value is the description of the Object in that language.
+Optional, the dictionary may be empty.
++ **type** - The type of the Activity.
+Optional.

+Additional steps when converting to a JObject (using the ToJObject method):
++ The **objectType** is set to _"Activity"_
++ Names and descriptions are only taken from the dictionaries if their values are valid, i.e. not empty strings ("").

+### Result
+An optional property that represents a measured outcome related to the Statement in which it is included.
+The class file _Result.cs_ implements the Result element.
+It has the following fields, all of which are optional:
++ **success** - Indicates whether or not the attempt on the Activity was successful.
++ **completion** - Indicates whether or not the Activity was completed.
++ **response** - A string message appropriately formatted for the given Activity.
++ **duration** - Period of time over which the Statement occurred.
+Must be ISO 8601 Duration compatible.
++ **extensions** - Implementation of the Result extensions as defined in the standard.
+Holds <k,v> pairs where the key is the extension key (must be a IRI) and the value is any meaningful string.
+Currently only strings as values for these extensions are supported.

+It also has one notable method:
++ **AddMeasurementAtempt(measurementIRI, measurementValue)** - This method can be used if a measurement attempt wants to be recorded, that is to record a value that the user measured in some way.
+This is realised through the _extensions_ dictionary, which is why an IRI is needed besides the measurement value, both of which must be strings.

+### Context
+An optional property that provides a place to add contextual information to a Statement.
+Currently, the library only supports adding parent activities as Context to the Statement activity.
+The class file _Context.cs_ implements the Context element.
+It has one field:
++ **parentActivityIDs** - A list holding the IDs of activities that serve as context-parent to this Statement.
+There is usually just one parent activity, but the standard allows for more.
+Optional.

+### Statement
+The complete xAPI Statement.
+It is implemented by the _Statement.cs_ class file.
+The following fields are defined:
++ **actor** - The Actor of the Statement.
+The type _Actor_ is defined above.
+Required.
++ **verb** - The Verb of the Statement.
+The type _Verb_ is defined above.
+Required.
++ **@object** - The Object of the Statement.
+The type _XApiObject_ is defined above.
+Required.
++ **result** - The Result of the Statement.
+The type _Result_ is defined above.
+Optional.
++ **context** - The Context of the Statement.
+The type _Context_ is defined above.
+Optional.
++ **timestamp** - Defines when the experience occured.

+When constructing a statement either complete objects of Actor, Verb, and Object or their respective IRIs can be used.

+Additional steps when converting to a JObject (using the ToJObject method):
++ The timestamp is formatted to the required ISO 8601 format.

 ## Example Scene

 There is an example scene that allows you to see how the <xref:i5.Toolkit.Core.ExperienceAPI.ExperienceAPIClient> is used.